This article was last updated on Friday, February 28, 2021.

 It's only at that point that it can start further developing and receiving the nutrients it needs to result in a pregnancy.
 Only about 40% of fertilized eggs will make it past this implanting-in-the-uterine-lining hurdle (caveat: this data is hard to come by, so estimates of this statistic may vary widely), and it's after that point that most medical professionals would consider it a pregnancy.

-What are the chances of conception during your cycle?
+What are the chances of getting pregnant during your cycle?
 Can you get pregnant after ovulation or while you're on your period?

 In a cycle where ovulation occurs, recent estimates suggest the chances of conception are between 3% seven days before ovulation and 42% the day before ovulation.
 Estimates from other studies suggest peak chances of conception are a bit lower — closer to 38% according to some, or 20% according to others.
 Differences in study methodology and the demographics of the women who are in their sample (e.g., age, if women with any reproductive conditions were screened out) may in part explain the variation in estimates among studies.